Lake District Mountain Bike Route Guide

 (available via the full MapMyRide page for this route, on the right hand side of the page)

 This mountain bike route of 19.3 miles starts from Waterhead, just south of Ambleside, in the Lake District.
 It circles Loughrigg Fell and also takes in Black Fell and Little Langdale.
-The climbing is less arduous than most Lake District routes as the Fells in this area are lower than those to the north.
-That doesn't mean the descents aren't any good, there are some superb ones, especially the one Iron Keld.
+The climbing is less arduous than most Lake District routes as the fells in this area are lower than those to the north.
+That doesn't mean the descents aren't any good, there are some superb ones, especially from Iron Keld.
 The riding is rocky, so the trails are pretty weather proof, and being surrounded by higher peaks means the route is fairly well sheltered in bad weather too.